Last updated: May 4, 2026

 What senior taxes in Arizona actually look like

 Start here: separate your problem into state income tax or local property tax.
-The Arizona Department of Revenue handles state income tax and the statewide property tax credit, while county assessors and county treasurers split most local property-tax work.
+The Arizona Department of Revenue handles state income tax and the statewide property tax credit.
+County assessors and county treasurers split most local property-tax work.
+The ADOR property tax page explains that Arizona’s property tax system is handled jointly by the state and the counties.

 Arizona is not a no-income-tax state.
-For the 2025 Arizona return filed in 2026, the tax rate is 2.5%.
-But Arizona is still friendlier to many retirees than states that tax Social Security or have higher rates because Social Security, railroad retirement, and uniformed-services retired pay are not taxed here.
+For the 2025 Arizona return filed in 2026, the tax rate is 2.5% of Arizona taxable income.
+Arizona is still friendlier to many retirees than states that tax Social Security because Social Security, railroad retirement, and uniformed-services retired pay can be subtracted when included in federal income.

-What hurts many seniors most in Arizona is often not the income tax.
+What hurts many Arizona seniors most is often not the income tax.
 It is housing cost.
 Property taxes are local, and so is much of the tax you pay at the store.
-Arizona uses a 5.6% state transaction privilege tax, often called sales tax, and county and city rates vary by location.
+Arizona has a 5.6% state tax on many sales, and county and city rates vary by location.
+Use the TPT rate table if you need your local rate.

 Arizona renters also need one special point.
 Starting January 1, 2025, city transaction privilege tax no longer applies to long-term residential rent of 30 days or more.
-That is good news, but it is not a renter rebate check, and it does not replace the separate low-income Form 140PTC process.
+The rental tax guidance explains the change.
+This is not a renter rebate check, and it does not replace the separate Form 140PTC process.

 What Arizona seniors most often misunderstand

-- Social Security: Arizona does not tax it, even if a portion was taxable federally and must then be subtracted on the Arizona return.
+- Social Security: Arizona does not tax it.
+If a portion was taxable federally, it can usually be subtracted on the Arizona return.

-- Out-of-state pensions: Arizona usually taxes them, and public retirement pensions from states other than Arizona do not qualify for Arizona’s $2,500 public-pension subtraction.
+- Out-of-state pensions: Arizona usually taxes them.
+Public retirement pensions from states other than Arizona do not qualify for Arizona’s $2,500 public-pension subtraction.

 - Senior Freeze: the Property Valuation Protection Option freezes limited property value, not the final tax bill.